 Many people choose to escape the city life of Seattle and venture to Lake Easton for a day outdoors.
 The state park is situated between Seattle and Ellensburg, off I-90, and won’t lead you too far off your Seattle to Yellowstone National Park route.

-If you’ve got the space, and time on your Seattle to Yellowstone road trip, bring along some camping chairs to sit along the river, pack your fishing rods, hiking boots, and paddleboards.
+If you’ve got the space, and time on your Seattle to Yellowstone road trip, bring along some camping chairs to sit along the river, and pack your fishing rods, hiking boots, and paddleboards.

-Visitors can stroll along the riverside walking trail, attend a winter market or farmers’ markets, explore the local distilleries or grab a pizza overlooking the Clark Fork River.
+Visitors can stroll along the riverside walking trail, attend a winter market or farmers’ markets, explore the local distilleries, or grab a pizza overlooking the Clark Fork River.
 Another great option is to plan a trip to the local wineries and sample some exquisite wines.

 4. Berkeley Pit

 Berkeley Pit is one of the more unique stops on your Seattle to Yellowstone road trip.
-This pit is an old open-pit copper mine in Butte that has water so acidic it’s the same level as Coke or lemon juice.
+This pit is an old open-pit copper mine in Butte with water so acidic it’s the same level as Coke or lemon juice.
 The bright green color is eerie, but it’s fun to stop here nonetheless to learn about the history and see it in person.

 Stopping here on your Yellowstone road trip from Seattle is only a slight detour, so I recommend adding it to your itinerary.
 Admission is only $2 to go out on the viewing platform, and you can find a fun souvenir in the gift shop while you’re there.

 Bozeman is known for its easy access to the beautiful outdoors, so I recommend stopping here on your Seattle to Yellowstone National Park drive.
-It’s the perfect destination for enjoying the thrilling nature activities and world-class hiking trails.
+It’s the perfect destination for enjoying thrilling nature activities and world-class hiking trails.